chinapedia/wikipedia.abstract.en/Page/Dominican_Order.md

 Albertus Magnus

-Albertus_Magnus_Painting_by_Joos_van_Gent.jpeg (1206–1280) by Justus van Gent, ca. 1475]] Another who contributed significantly to the spirituality of the order is Albertus Magnus, influence on the brotherhood permeated nearly every aspect of Dominican life.
+(1206–1280) by Justus van Gent, ca. 1475]] Another who contributed significantly to the spirituality of the order is Albertus Magnus, influence on the brotherhood permeated nearly every aspect of Dominican life.
 One of Albert's greatest contributions was his study of Dionysius the Areopagite, a mystical theologian whose words left an indelible imprint in the medieval period.
 Magnus' writings made a significant contribution to German mysticism, which became vibrant in the minds of the Beguines and women such as Hildegard of Bingen and Mechthild of Magdeburg.[94]
 Mysticism refers to the conviction that all believers have the capability to experience God's love.
 This love may manifest itself through brief ecstatic experiences, such that one may be engulfed by God and gain an immediate knowledge of Him, which is unknowable through the intellect alone.[95]

 Albertus Magnus championed the idea, drawn from Dionysus, that positive knowledge of God is possible, but obscure.
 Thus, it is easier to state what God is not, than to state what God is: "... we affirm things of God only relatively, that is, casually, whereas we deny things of God absolutely, that is, with reference to what He is in Himself.
 And there is no contradiction between a relative affirmation and an absolute negation.
 It is not contradictory to say that someone is white-toothed and not white".[96]